article background

 How do I unlock my phone?

-If you can’t find your IMEI number in settings, your alternative is to dial *#06# on your device.
-Thefirst 15 digits to appear are going to be your IMEI number.
+Dial *#06# on your device.
+The first 15 digits to appear are going to be your IMEI number.

-Once you do have this number, you’ll be able to get in touch with your provider to request your device be unlocked.
-Depending on which telco you’re with, this may incur a fee, so make sure you check in advance whether this is the case to ensure you’re willing or able to pay this charge.
+Once you have this number, you’ll be able to get in touch with your provider to request your device be unlocked.
+Depending on which telco you’re with, this may incur a fee, so make sure you check in advance.

 Some telcos, such as Vodafone or Optus, offer online unlocking tools if you don’t want to give them a call or visit in store.
-We have outlined a general step-by-step guide below:
+Here’s a step-by-step guide:

 1. Find the IMEI number for your device